v-rgrace/Viva/Viva/understand-orgdata.md

 Review the following information to understand how organizational data is used, stored, and deleted.

 When you upload a .csv file, you need to include at least one required attribute, **Microsoft_PersonEmail**, for each employee.
 Based on specific requirements for applications that use this data (for example, the Copilot Dashboard), you might need to upload additional fields.
-To learn how to set up and structure an organizational data .csv file, see [Prepare and import your organizational data](#prepare-and-import-your-organizational-data).
+To learn how to set up and structure an organizational data .csv file, see [Prepare and import your organizational data](import-orgdata.md).

 You can also include the following optional attributes.
 (The value in parentheses is the corresponding property name in the [Microsoft 365 User Profile](/graph/api/resources/profile?view=graph-rest-beta&preserve-view=true#relationships) schema.).

-See [Attribute reference](#attribute-reference) for more details about the specific attributes, and [Attribute to property mapping](#attribute-to-property-mapping) for information on how the Organizational Data in Microsoft 365 attributes map to Microsoft 365 User Profile data.
+See [Attribute reference](orgdata-attributes.md) for more details about the specific attributes, and [orgdata-attributes.mdAttribute to property mapping](#attribute-to-property-mapping) for information on how the Organizational Data in Microsoft 365 attributes map to Microsoft 365 User Profile data.

 - Names
    - **Microsoft_FirstName** (first)